chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 ---

 In this second part of my [series on Ember Template Imports](https://v5.chriskrycho.com/journal/ember-template-imports/), I am tackling the subject of **Teaching and Understanding**.
 The [first part](https://v5.chriskrycho.com/journal/ember-template-imports/part-1/ "Part 1: Introducing the series and walking through the formats.") introduced the series and the options on the table.
-In future posts, I will look at each option in terms of **Scaling** and in terms of **Testing**, before wrapping up with a conclusion.
+In future posts, I will look at each option in terms of **Tooling** and in terms of **Testing**, before wrapping up with a conclusion.

 As a reminder, the four formats under discussion are: